 7.1.1 MIMO Average Spherical Coverage (MASC)

 The MIMO Average Spherical Coverage (MASC) is the Figure of Merit of FR2 MIMO OTA requirement.
-FR2 MIMO OTA is measured with 36 constant-density points within the 3D sphere, the MASC is determined by the averaging of all the values better than 50% percentile of CCDF.
+FR2 MIMO OTA is measured with 36 constant-density points within the 3D sphere, the MASC is determined by the averaging of the best N sensitivity values.
 The averaging shall be done in linear scale for the MASC result according to the formula:

-Such that {P50%-tile,70,0, …, P50%-tile,70,N} are the N sensitivity values better than 50%-tile of the CCDF.
-The CCDF are the sensitive values at 70% maximum throughput outage measured from all the 36 constant density points, as defined in Annex B.2.3.
+Such that {P70,1, …, P70,N} are the best N sensitivity values at 70% maximum throughput outage measured from all the 36 constant density points, as defined in Annex B.2.3.
+N is determined by M and the number of test points, i.e., 36, according to the formula:

+M is 50 for PC3 DUT.
+For other power class DUT, M is FFS.

 The MASC shall be measured at the mid channel as specified in TS 38.508-1 subclause 4.3.1 [7].
 The MASC shall be lower than the requirements specified in Clause 7.2.

-If the UE can not meet 70% maximum throughput outage at any direction, then how to handle this test point is FFS.
+If the number of test points where the UE can meet 70% maximum throughput outage is less than TBD, then UE fails the test.

 Other criteria for FR2 are FFS.

 --------------End of text proposal -------------